 How is hypoglycaemia treated?

-If you feel you have time, check your blood glucose on the meter your doctor will have given you.
+If you feel you have time, check your blood glucose on your meter.
 It may be something else that has made you feel unwell.
 But if in doubt, or if you are feeling very unwell, treat your low blood glucose anyway.

 Always remember 'if in doubt, treat'.

-1. Eat or drink 1 serving (10–15g) of a quick-acting carbohydrate.
+1. Eat or drink 1 serving (10 to 15g) of a quick-acting carbohydrate.
 Each of the following is 1 serving:

 - 3 teaspoons of glucose powder in water